To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 4. Keep an eye on rising risks

-By following the above three points, you can expect to come out with satisfactory rewards, even if you have to suffer extra bad debts due to a recession similar to 2008.
+By following the above three points, you can expect to come out with satisfactory rewards – even if you were to suffer extra bad debts due to a recession similar to 2008.

 However, while the P2P lending companies you use today might have extraordinarily good borrowers and defences against losses, that won't always be the case for all of them.
 For some of them, cracks will start to show or their standards will slip.